nikunicke/reaktor/README.md

 * Availability
     * Represents the availability data.
 This type is split into other types in order to simplify parsing of xml fields.

+##### Packages
+* api
+    * Implements a client that communicates with the legacy APIs provided in the assignment
+* http
+    * Implements a server that communicates with requests from the frontend

+These packages and types are put together in cmd/warehouse/main.

 The backend is currently serving a static build of the react app.
 To run and serve on your system, simply run
 ```console
     docker-compose up